Rus' people: History

-The Varangians being first mentioned in the Primary Chronicle suggests that the term Rus' was used to denote Scandinavians until it became firmly associated with the now extensively Slavicised elite of Kievan Rus'.
+The Varangians are mentioned in the Primary Chronicle, which suggests that the term Rus' was used to denote Scandinavians until it became firmly associated with the now extensively Slavicised elite of Kievan Rus'.
 At that point, the new term Varangian was increasingly preferred to name the Scandinavians, probably mostly from what is currently Sweden, plying the river routes between the Baltic and the Black and Caspian Seas.
 Relatively few of the rune stones Varangians left in their native Sweden tell of their journeys abroad, to such places as what is today Russia, Ukraine, Belarus, Greece, and Italy.
 Most of these rune stones can be seen today, and are a significant piece of historical evidence.
 The Varangian runestones tell of many notable Varangian expeditions, and even recount the fates of individual warriors and travelers.